vulnersCom/vulners-proxy/README.md

 [vulners]
 ApiKey = YOUR_SECRET
+EnableReportFilter = 0                  # 0 - disabled, 1 - enabled
+ReportFilterTag = ""                    # Vulners Agent tag, that will be used to filter reporting API results
 ```
 You can set logging settings, proxy server host and port, cache directory and timeout.

-Also proxy can encrypt IP address and FQDN of your agents before forwarding them to Vulners.
+Also, proxy can encrypt IP address and FQDN of your agents before forwarding them to Vulners.
 To enable this feature set secret key and EnableEncryption flag to 1.

-**NB.** While encryption is enabled you won't be able to see readable agent identificators in Linux Scanner dashboard, only hashes.
+**NB.** While encryption is enabled you won't be able to see readable agent identifiers in Linux Scanner dashboard, only hashes.
 If you want to get nice reports you should config custom dashboard on your side of proxy.
 For example, you can use Defect Dojo with Vulners plugin.

+You can filter Vulners Agents reports for agents behind your Proxy.
+To do this, give the agents a unique tag and write it in the report filter configuration on the proxy.

 # Proxy start
 Run service